DAILY DISCIPLINE #102

 Day 21- Does God hear and answer prayer?
-It is often the most desperate of circumstances that first get us to our knees.
-King Darius did not know personally the God of Daniel but he knew enough about Him from his friend Daniel to believe that NOW was the time to start talking with Him!
-Have we been this intent in prayer for the people and situations of our life?
+It is often the most desperate circumstances that get us to our knees before God.
+King Darius did not personally know the God of Daniel, but he knew enough about Him from his friend Daniel to believe that NOW was the time to start talking with Him!
+Have we seen this intent in prayer for the people and situations of our life?

 Perhaps Darius felt and prayed something of what King David had many years earlier......

 Day 22-Notice that after this night with God, King Darius in his call to check on Daniel speaks of the "living God"....
 He does not yet have the certainty that it is His God, but he is on the right track and is hopeful.
 In contrast, notice the solid response from Daniel that was certain about the God he loved.